 The River Walk starts at Centennial Park, across from Northland Community & Technical College, and winds through the wooden Northland Trails which is a system of grassy lanes beside the Thief River, amidst trees uncut for a century.
 Here is where the two rivers meet and the exact place an Ojibwe village existed until 1904.

 The City of Thief River Falls offers this place to walk and encounter history as well as nature, to meet a friendly face or two, and to experience peace and quiet.
 We hope you enjoy it!
-Click here for an electronic map or stop in at the Carnegie Library (102 Main Ave.
-N) to pick one up today.
+Click here to download an electronic map.